-What is the Criterion by which we “explain” or “define” the Meaning of the Word?
-Some Wittgensteinians call the explanation of the nature of the criteria for the meanings of the rules and words in the language-game “criterial semantics”, as distinct from “truth-conditions semantics.”
-What is the nature of this Criterion?
-Is it for the meaning of the word or for the truth of the ostensive teaching, or for both?
-According to Wittgenstein it is for the meaning of the word, but since the first basic words can be learned only in the ostensive teaching how a private experiential phenomenon can be an objective criterion for the meaning of its name?
-Therefore, the true perceptual representation of the name's object is constitutive for the criterion in the ostensive teaching.
-The Meaning of the word and the Truth of the ostensive teaching are connected, and without them the entire move cannot work.
-Wittgenstein's epistemological problem lies in his severing the connection between the interpretation of cognitive meanings inside the language and the representation of reality outside it.
-This must lead to an endless series of interpreting criteria and to the impossibility of representing reality.
-The question is whether Wittgenstein can explain the meaning of our language without connecting the experiential meaning-content and the truth of such experience.
-The experience of the feeling of meaning can only be the symptom of understanding the meaning of the word, and not its criterion, if it has to be a conventional norm and therefore certain.
-The symptom as feeling the meaning of a word is one´s reflection on the relation between the word and the meaning-content of experiencing an object.
-If the feeling of meaning of a word is only the symptom of understanding its initial-vague meaning, how may we establish it as clear meaning?
-The criterion for such meaning cannot be any phenomenal experience or external object but rather the quasi-proof of the truth of our interpretation of the initial-vague meanings of the components of the perceptual judgment.
-The conception of quasi-proof, which I developed from the Peircean cognitive semiosis, is the perceptual instinctive self-controlled proof of our perceptual judgments (Nesher, 2002).
-The following is a Pragmaticist-Realist reconstruction and an alternative to Wittgenstein´s rule of meaning in ostensive teaching
+What is the criterion by which we “explain” or “define” the meaning of a word?
+Some Wittgensteinians call the explanation of the nature of the criteria for the meanings of the rules and words in a language-game “criterial semantics,” as distinct from “truth-conditions semantics.”
+What is the nature of this criterion?
+Is it for the meaning of the word or for the truth of ostensive teaching, or for both?
+According to Wittgenstein it is for the meaning of the word, but since the first basic words can be learned only in ostensive teaching how can a private experiential phenomenon be an objective criterion for the meaning of its name?
+Therefore, the true perceptual representation of the name's object is constitutive of the criterion for the ostensive teaching.
+The meaning of the word and the truth of the ostensive teaching are connected, and without them the entire procedure cannot work.
+Wittgenstein's epistemological problem lies in his severing the connection between the interpretation of cognitive meanings from within the language and the representation of reality from without it.
+This inevitably leads to an endless series of interpreting criteria and to the impossibility of representing reality.
+The question is whether Wittgenstein can explain the meaning of our language without connecting the experiential meaning or content to the truth of such experience.
+The experience of the feeling of meaning can only be the symptom of understanding the meaning of a word, not its criterion, if it is to be a conventional norm and therefore certain.
+The symptom as feeling the meaning of a word is one’s reflection on the relation between the word and the meaning, or content, of experiencing an object.
+If the feeling of meaning of a word is only the symptom of understanding its initial-vague meaning, how may we establish it as a clear meaning?
+The criterion for such meaning cannot be any phenomenal experience or external object but must rather be the quasi-proof of the truth of our interpretation of the initial-vague meanings of the components of the perceptual judgment.
+The conception of quasi-proof, which I developed from Peircean cognitive semiosis, is the instinctive self-controlled perceptual proof of our perceptual judgments (Nesher, 2002).
+The following is a pragmaticist-realist reconstruction and alternative to Wittgenstein’s rule of meaning in ostensive teaching

 .

-Here the symptom is the Feeling of initial-vague Meaning-Content of one Perceptual Experience with Object/Behavior.
-The criterion is the quasi-proof of the truth of the Interpretation of the initial-vague meanings synthesized in the Perceptual Judgment Representing the real Object/Behavior.
-Hence, the feeling of “wet and cold” is only a Symptom of experiencing rain, the initial-vague feeling of Meaning-Content which without the proof the truth of its interpretation is still doubtful (cf. Wittgenstein, PI: §354).
-This is distinguished from the Wittgensteinian conception of the criteria as phenomena which belong to the grammar of language-game without being proved a true representation of external reality, and which thus can be defeasible (McDowell, 1983: 369ff.).
-This Pragmaticist epistemology of the Criterion as the Quasi-Proof of the Truth of the Interpretation of Meaning is not the truth-conditional conception of meaning.
-It is not the truth-conditions that determine the meaning of the Word but the criterial proof upon the truth-conditions, which are components of the proof operation (Nesher, 2002).
+Here the symptom is the feeling of the initial-vague meaning, or content, of one perceptual experience with an object/behavior.
+The criterion is the quasi-proof of the truth of the interpretation of the initial-vague meanings synthesized in the perceptual judgment representing the real object/behavior.
+Hence, the feeling of “wet and cold” is only a symptom of experiencing rain.
+The feeling of the initial-vague meaning, or content, is without the proof of the truth of its interpretation and is thus still doubtful (cf. Wittgenstein, PI: #354).
+This is to be distinguished from the Wittgensteinian conception of the criteria as phenomena that belong to the grammar of a language-game without being proved a true representation of external reality, and which is thus defeasible (McDowell, 1983: 369ff.).
+This pragmaticist epistemology of the criterion as the quasi-proof of the truth of the interpretation of meaning is not the truth-conditional conception of meaning.
+It is not the truth-conditions that determine the meaning of the word but the criterial proof upon the truth-conditions, which are components of the proof operation (Nesher, 2002).

 2.6.
-Conclusion: Pragmaticist Theory of the Truth of Interpretation and Representation.
+Conclusion: Pragmaticist Theory of the Truth of Interpretation and Representation